4.3.1.20 FTB payment choices for instalment individuals

 Example:

-• John's employment is steady and he is confident of his income estimate.
+- John's employment is steady and they are confident of their income estimate.

-• Hannah stays at home to care for the children and will not return to work this income year.
+- Hannah stays at home to care for the children and will not return to work in this income year.

 Because John's income is steady and Hannah has no income, they have selected Choice 5.

-If John and Hannah are entitled to any more FTB Part A because John's actual income was lower than his estimate, a top-up will be paid into their bank account after the end of the income year.
-However, if Hannah returns to work or John's actual income was higher than his estimate, they may have an overpayment of both FTB Part A and FTB Part B.
+If John and Hannah are entitled to any more FTB Part A because John's actual ATI was lower than their estimate, a top-up will be paid into their bank account once the FTB reconciliation conditions are satisfied.
+However, if Hannah returns to work during the income year or John's actual income was higher than their estimate, they may have an overpayment of both FTB Part A and FTB Part B. Note that Hannah may also be able to nominate a return to work for FTB Part B quarantine purposes, if applicable.

 Choice 6